BhattacharyaArijit/AriBhatacharya/README.md

 -  Hello, I’m @ArijitBhatacharya
--  I’m a PhD student in Cognitive Neuroscience at the Department of Psychology, Ashoka University
+-  I’m a PhD student in Cognitive Neuroscience at the Department of Psychology and Cognitive Science, Ashoka University
+-  I'm a Global Scholar at the Oxford Centre for Integrative Neuroimaging, the University of Oxford; and visiting PhD Scholar at the National Brain Research Centre
 -  I’m interested in Neuroscience, MR Spectroscopy, and Music
 -  I’m looking to collaborate on Computational Cognitive Neuroscience and music-related projects
 -  How to reach me: arijitbhattacharyablog@gmail.com